 1 S Dearborn St

 Current AALL Members $795 (price increases $99 after March 16,

 Nonmembers $1200 (Price increases $99 after March 16)

-Designed to build capabilities in performing critical competitive intelligence work such as creating a collaborative intelligence model, analysis and report writing, and alignment to the organizational mission.
-Attendees will learn skills core to growing a competitive intelligence function including, data visualization, framing, scenario planning, business acumen and marketing the competitive intelligence function.
+This course is designed to build capabilities in performing critical competitive intelligence work.
+Attendees will learn skills core to growing a competitive intelligence function.
 Attendees will have an opportunity to examine, practice, and discuss techniques with other professionals during the course and network with peers from various settings.

 - Framing Your CI Reporting

 - Branding Yourself and Your CI Function

 - Assessing and Choosing External CI Vendors

 - Next Level CI: Going from Good to Great

 - The Role of Data & Data Visualization in CI